brycethomas/brycethomas.github.io/_posts/2014-01-13-a-successful-phd-workflow-for-programmers.md

 build_phd.sh
 ```

+This sets you up with a `phd` directory and an executable main build
+script named `build_phd.sh`.

-The holy grail of automation now is to maintain the ability to
+The objective from this point forward is to maintain the ability to
 reproduce all PhD outputs with a single call to `~/phd/build_phd.sh`.
 Allow me to get you off to a good start on building out
 `build_phd.sh`: